 Tehran, the capital of Iran, is not the easiest of introductions.
 It’s busy, congested, polluted, and vast.
 Plenty of people will tell you to not waste your time, and beeline straight to more noteworthy places.

-We disagree.
-Tehran has plenty to offer, if you let it.
+I disagree.
+Tehran has plenty to offer if you let it.

 Once the bazaar becomes too much of a hassle, you can retreat to the relative calm of Tehran’s numerous parks.
 Let the greenery relax your mind for a bit before you’re inevitably barraged with requests for selfies!

 - Grand Bazaar: Tehran’s most bustling bazaar.
 Head here early if you want a bit of relative peace and quiet.
 If dodging men with carts is more your style, brave the crowds of the afternoon.
 Don’t count on finding food here once evening sets in.